ilpropheta/playground-ot4mmv6n/markdowns/exercise5.md

 We cannot really cover functional programming in C++, it would need more than a workshop!
 However, we could introduce a few interesting concepts and try them out.

-Actually, we have already met some functional concepts in (a previous section)[generic-programming-and-tuples].
+Actually, we have already met some functional concepts in [a previous section](generic-programming-and-tuples).

 ## Lambdas, lambdas everywhere